daharrell/windows_scripts/README.md

-# Repository for useful PowerCLI scripts
+# Repository for useful Powershell scripts

 This is a repository for useful scripts and commands that I have written and used in production environments to accomplish multiple goals.